Queen Sindeok: Meeting and marriage

-There is a story on how Yi Seong-gye met his second wife, and it has been said that it’s a famous one.

-According to the story, Yi Seong-gye's first meeting with Lady Kang was that one day, while hunting a tiger, Yi Seong-gye got thirsty and found a well, and there was a woman at the well.
+According to legends, Yi Seong-gye's first meeting with Lady Kang was that one day, while hunting a tiger, Yi Seong-gye got thirsty and found a well, and there was a woman at the well.
 When Yi Seong-gye asked the woman to pour him some of her water, she poured water into a gourd and then floated a handful of her willow leaves on top of the water.
-At this, Yi Seong-gye rebuked her, saying, “What kind of evil is this?”
+At this, Yi Seong-gye rebuked her, saying, "What kind of evil is this?"
 The woman replied shyly that she had to rush because he was thirsty, and if Yi drank the cold water, he would get sick.

 After hearing this, Yi Seong-gye, who was deeply moved by this, looked carefully at the woman, and her outstanding beauty.
 For a while, Yi Seong-gye was mesmerized by the woman's wisdom and beauty.
 The woman at the well was Lady Kang.
 This story is the same as the story of the meeting between King Taejo of Goryeo and Queen Janghwa.
 Queen Janghwa and Queen Sindeok are the second wives of the founder of the country, respectively, and are misleading in that they are the daughters of powerful local nobles, or the willow leaf tale handed down from many provinces is related to Yi Seong-gye, or that it may have been.